Baden Army: Swabian Imperial Circle and other territorial units to 1780

-Under the leadership of Circle Field Marshal (Kreisfeldmarschall) Louis William of Baden-Baden and the Duchy of Württemberg the imperial Swabian Circle decided to set up a standing body of circle troops (Kreisheer) for which the different regions of the Circle had to provide certain contingents.
+Under the leadership of Circle Field Marshal (Kreisfeldmarschall) Louis William of Baden-Baden and the Duchy of Württemberg the Imperial Swabian Circle decided to set up a standing body of circle troops (Kreisheer) for which the different regions of the Circle had to provide certain contingents.
 Between 1732 and 1796 this 'circle army' consisted of five regiments that were set up separately based on their Christian denominations.
 The Protestant Margraviate of Baden-Durlach provided 23 dragoons for the circle's regiment of dragoons (Kreisdragonerregiment) and 121 infantrymen for the 1st Circle Infantry Regiment (Kreisinfanterieregiment).
 Members of the Baden-Durlach ruling house held the command of the same 1st Infantry.
 The Catholic Margraviate of Baden-Baden provided 19 cuirassiers for the Circle Curassiers Regiment and 122 infantrymen for the 3rd Circle Infantry.
-In addition to the two Badenian margraviates, the Duchy of Württemberg, the Diocese of Augsburg and the imperical cities mainly bore the major cost of the circle army, but even smaller counties and lordships had to provide contingents (for example Gengenbach Abbey had to provide a cuirassier and two infantrymen).
+In addition to the two Badenese margraviates, the Duchy of Württemberg, the Prince-Bishopric of Augsburg and the Imperial cities mainly bore the major cost of the circle army, but even smaller counties and lordships had to provide contingents (for example Gengenbach Abbey had to provide a cuirassier and two infantrymen).

 Besides the circle troops, both Baden-Baden and Baden-Durlach had their own troops, so-called household troops, which included the Life Guards (Leibgarde).
 In Baden-Durlach, a grenadier battalion of four companies and a dragoon squadron was set up in 1752, Baden-Baden was followed in 1763 with an equally strong grenadier battalion, a cuirassier company and a squadron of hussars.
 After the death of the last Baden-Baden margrave, Augustus George Simpert, Frederick of Baden-Durlach finally reunited the two states into the Margraviate of Baden.
 United Baden now had a population of around 257,000, and although Charles Frederick had taken on the debts of the old Baden-Baden margraviate which he had to pay off, he was also able to enlarge the army.
 In 1780, he united the Baden-Baden and Baden-Durlach Grenadier Battalions to form the Life Guard Infantry Regiment consisting of a battalion of musketeers and a battalion of grenadiers.
 The hussar squadron remained as an independent unit, the Baden-Baden Cuirassiers and Baden-Durlachian Dragoons formed the Garde du Corps and on top of that two fusilier battalions were set up.
 Together with a garrison company and four three-pounder guns, the Baden Army comprised 1,125 men and the military budget in 1782/83 was a little more than 105,000 Baden gulden.

 The illegitimate son of Margrave Charles Frederick, Charles Frederick Hermann of Freystedt created a militia system and is considered the pioneer of general conscription.
 With a reform of Baden's military law, he also ensured a certain protection of the soldiers from the arbitrariness of their superiors in 1782.